Volunteering opportunities in India

 In a Kutchi village Devpur, Krutarthsinh and his extended family hosted me in their 100-year-old heritage Darbargarh (a small manor).
 I volunteered in their family-run school for a month and shared unmatched garba dance rhythms at Gujarati weddings.
 He even arranged for an outer room at Pragmahal, the Royal Palace of Kutch, for one night, and sent me for a day-trip to the famous salt-desert of ‘Rann of Kutch’ in his friend’s Thar.

 Point of contact: Krutarthsinh from Devpur in Gujarat – (+91) 9825711852.
 They also have a mango farm where they often take volunteers as well for helping out in the cultivation.
+And this is one of the best volunteering opportunities in Gujarat India, I can vouch for that.

 Read further – Tourism in Gujarat Can Be Sustainable with These Places